margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for people where Obama's family members are from
 * Grateful for the connection to the man in Memphis
 * Grateful for people from camp in Aalabama
-* Grateful for memories in Boston, London, DC beging gentle with myself and all the people
+* Grateful for memories in Boston, London, DC being gentle with myself and all the people
 * Grateful for the sound of nature like my great grandfather called me to stay alive on Earth
 * Grateful for Medieval organ music
 * Grateful for God's plan for me and everyone